Trauma and Mindfulness

 That’s where mindfulness comes in.
 (It’s not going to get too “woo woo,” I promise.)

-What this means is that you deliberately engage the part of your brain that can focus on whatever you choose and “exercise it” by noticing sensory information or physical movements that you make.
+What this means is that you deliberately engage your attention on whatever you choose and deliberately notice sensory information or physical movements that you make.

 It’s pretty simple.